 Well life never stays the same does it .. the wet weather after a very dry spell seems to have kicked off disease for some, but for many grass growth has moved on very quickly.
-Sounds like a Labour soundbite!
+Sounds like a political soundbite!

-and after spending a great week in Scotland looking a variety of turf grass situations, the topic seems to have very quickly turned to Primo.
+And after spending a great week in Scotland looking a variety of turf grass situations, the topic seems to have very quickly turned to Primo.

 Trinexepac-ethyl (TE) is a great ai and has many turf benefits in many situations.
 I guess the main one is generally thought of as its growth regulation effects.
 Trinexapac-ethyl (Primo Maxx®), developed in the 1990’s, slows turf growth by slowing the production of GA1, the final form of GA.
 All other 120+ forms of GA that lead to formation of GA1, are not stopped and is foliar absorbed.